uwu/paramin/README.md

 ## but uh closure compiler

-Yeah so apparently closure compiler's advanced mode is kinda like this.
+Yeah, so closure compiler's advanced mode is kinda like this.

 Neat.
 Hopefully mine can beat it >:)